EU General Data Protection Regulation (GDPR)

 Right to be forgotten

 Known as Data Erasure, the right to be forgotten entitles the data subject to have the data controller erase their personal data, cease further dissemination of the data, and potentially have third parties halt processing of the data.
-The data must no longer be relevant to the original purposes for processing, or a data subjects withdrawing consent.
-It should also be recognized that this right requires controllers to compare the subjects’ rights to “the public interest in the availability of the data” when considering such requests.
+The data must no longer be relevant to the original purposes for processing, or a data subject withdraws consent.
+It should also be noted that this right requires controllers to compare the subject’s rights to “the public interest in the availability of the data” when considering such requests.

 Privacy by design

-Data privacy must be at the core of the technology systems the controllers and processors use to manage the data subjects information, not just an add-on.
+Data privacy must be at the core of the technology systems that the controllers and processors use to manage the data subjects’ information, not just an add-on.

 Data subject information

-The information that must be made available to a Data Subject when data is collected has been sharply defined and includes;
+The information that must be made available to a data subject when data is collected has been acutely defined and includes:

 - the identity and the contact details of the controller and DPO

 - the purposes of the processing, for which the personal data are intended